-An experience that I’ve now had twice is someone on Twitter thinks I’m a girl and wants to go on a date with girl coldhealing.
+An experience that I’ve now had twice is someone from Twitter thinks I’m a girl and wants to go on a date with girl coldhealing.
 I’m not a girl, and I only occasionally pretend to be one on my Twitter, but people still get confused sometimes.

 DATE 1